ronak750/SortingVisualiser/README.md

 ## Purpose
 This project's purpose was to help me understand how to implement sorting algorithms and how sorting algorithms handle data in real time.

-This project was also featured at the Will Rogers Elementary STEM fair on February 24th, 2017

 ## Features
 This project features many sorts including: